ietf-gitwg/using-github/draft-thomson-github-bcp.md

 usage patterns between working groups and to avoid issues that have been encountered in the past.

-## What is git?
+## Integrated Tools: GitLab and Git

+Different version control systems are a critical component of software engineering and are quite useful also for document editing.
+The IETF datatracker can currently provide an svn repository for each Working Group for its version control system, but git is also possible.

-Git is a distributed version control system.
+Git is a distributed version control system and both GitLab and GitHub are based around git.
 Each instance of a repository contains a number of revisions.
 Each revision stores the complete state of a set of files.
 Users are able to create new revisions in their copy of a repository and share revisions between copies of repositories.

-## What is Github?
+GitLab provides a simplified and integrated interface to not only git, but also provides basic user management, an issue tracker, associated wiki, project hosting, and more.
+GitLab is a commercial integrated software product that can be hosted and run by different organizations; a community version is also available.

+## Github: Community Outreach

 Github is a service operated at [https://github.com/](https://github.com/).
 Github provides a centralized store for git repositories.

-The primary function of Github is to provide a simplified interface to the underlying revision control system.
-In addition, Github provides basic user management, an issue tracker, a wiki, and web hosting for projects.
+Github is freely accessible on the open Internet, albeit currently only via IPv6.

+There are a large number of projects at GitHub and associated a very large community of contributors.
+One way in which some IETF Working Groups have seen benefit is in the increased reviews and associated issues and improvements that come from broader participation by facilitating those in this community to participate.

 This document contains some content that is quite specific to Github.
 A working group that decides to adopt one of the several different alternative services can still benefit from the general guidance in this document.

 ## Notational Conventions